 Joramco Academy Opens Registration for Aircraft Maintenance Engineering Program Offering Discounts on Early Registration

-(MENAFN- Asdaa BCW) Joramco Academy, a subsidiary of Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has announced the opening of the registration period for its 2024 intake in the 4-year Aircraft Maintenance Engineering training program.
+(MENAFN- Asdaa-amman) (Amman, Jordan – July 31, 2024) ¬— Joramco Academy, a subsidiary of Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has announced the opening of the registration period for its 2024 intake in the 4-year Aircraft Maintenance Engineering training program.

 Commencing in October 2024, the program is designed to meet the growing demand in this field locally and internationally.
 To qualify for the program, students must be over eighteen years old and have successfully completed any of the high school streams, have a good command of English language and are passionate about the exciting field of aviation.
 To make the program more accessible, the Academy is offering major tuition discounts for early registrants until August 31st